Free Mexico Travel Guide and Travel Information

 Metro station Revolucion.

-If you walking along the Paseo de la Reforma from Chapultepec to Historic Center, then just take left after the Monument to Columbus (Columbus roundabout).
+If you walking along the Paseo de la Reforma from Chapultepec to the Historic Center, then just take a left after the Roundabout of the Women Who Fight, formerly there was the Monument to Columbus (Columbus roundabout).

 Use these tags to read more related posts and reviews: